MarkPearl/Blog_BookReviews/_posts/2014-12-21-The-Cathedral-and-the-Bazaar.md

 category: Design
 tags: [Read, Free]
 ---
 I don't originate from an open source world.
-The concept of open source software is foreign although the becoming more and more appealing with time.
+The concept of open source software is foreign although it is becoming more and more appealing with time.

 After reading the Cathedral and the Bazaar I have a much better idea of the mindset of open source developers.
 Eric briefly explores a few points of how Linux worked out.
 He uses Emacs and Linux as the main examples of open source software working.
-There are a few gems/rules of thumb that he shares with his own open source project "fetchmail".
+There are a few gems/rules of thumb that he shares with his own open source project "fetchmail" and how these helped the project progress.

-This is a two hour read at best, but a really classic writing.
-Eric also explores "Mangaement and the Maginot Line" - and discussion on why a manager based approach will not outperform a community based approach to developing software.
+This is a two hour read at best, but really classic writing on Open Source Software philosophies.
+Eric also explores "Mangaement and the Maginot Line" - a few points on why a manager based approach will not outperform a community based approach to developing software.

-#### Notes ####
+#### Rules of thumb ####
 - Every good work of software starts by scratching a developers personal itch.
 - Good programmers know what to write.
 Great ones know what to rewrite (and reuse).
 - Plan to throw one away; you will, anyhow